chfinke/c_map-wp/README.md

-# wp-crowdmap
+# c_map-wp
-WordPress  plugin for a crowdsourced map
+WordPress  plugin for a crowdsourced/cooperative map